-- Bring a large pot of salted water to the boil and boil the leaves for 2-3 minutes until they have wilted completely.
+- Bring a large pot of salted water to a boil and boil the leaves for 2-3 minutes until they have wilted completely.

-- Have a large casserole or oven-proof dish ready and spoon two tablespoons tomato sauce on the bottom.
+- Have a large casserole or oven-proof dish ready, and spoon two tablespoons of tomato sauce on the bottom.